-Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!
+Monday, December 9, 2024 • Welcome to the 💯 Nonsense-Free Zone!

 Share what you're reading!

-Wi-Fi 6E Mesh Systems: A couple of important notes
+Wi-Fi 6E mesh systems: A couple of important notes

-Extra: Fronthaul vs backhaul
+Extra: Fronthaul vs. backhaul

-When you use multiple Wi-Fi broadcasters — in a mesh network or a combo of a router and an extender — there are two types of connections: fronthaul and backhaul.
+When you use multiple Wi-Fi broadcasters—in a mesh network or a combo of a router and an extender—there are two types of connections: fronthaul and backhaul.

-Fronthaul is the Wi-Fi signals broadcast outward for clients or the network ports for wired devices.
+Fronthaul is the Wi-Fi signals broadcast outward for clients or the local area network (LAN) ports for wired devices.
 It’s what we generally expect from a Wi-Fi broadcaster.

-Backhaul (a.k.a backbone,) on the other hand, is the link between one satellite broadcaster and another, which can be the network’s primary router, a switch, or another satellite unit.
+Backhaul (a.k.a backbone,) on the other hand, is the link between one satellite Wi-Fi broadcaster and another, which can be the network’s primary router, a switch, or another satellite unit.

-This link works behind the scene to keep the hardware units together as a system.
+This link works behind the scenes to keep the hardware units together as a system.
 It also determines the ceiling bandwidth (and speed) of all devices connected to the particular broadcaster.
+It’s the backbone of the system.

-The connection type, a Wi-Fi band or a network port, used for the backhaul is often referred to as the uplink.
-A Wi-Fi broadcaster might use one of its bands (2.4GHz, 5GHz, or 6GHz) or a network port for the uplink.
+At the satellite/extender unit, the connection used for the backhaul—a Wi-Fi link or a network port—is often called the uplink.
+Generally, a Wi-Fi broadcaster might use one of its bands (2.4GHz, 5GHz, or 6GHz) or a network port for the uplink.

-When a Wi-Fi band handles backhaul and fronthaul simultaneously, only half of its bandwidth is available to either end.
+When a Wi-Fi band handles backhaul and fronthaul simultaneously, only half its bandwidth is available to either end.
 From the perspective of a connected client, that phenomenon is called signal loss.

 When a Wi-Fi band functions solely for backhauling, it’s called the dedicated backhaul.
+Often, that means no other band will do this job, though that depends on the hardware.

-In a mesh system, only traditional Tri-band hardware — those with an additional 5GHz band — can have a dedicated backhaul band without ostracizing clients of the same band.
+In a mesh system, only traditional Tri-band hardware—those with an additional 5GHz band—can have a dedicated backhaul band without ostracizing clients of the same band.

-Generally, it’s best to use a network cable for backhauling — wired backhauling.
-And that’s an advantage of mesh hardware with network ports.
+Generally, it’s best to use network cables for backhauling—wired backhauling, which is an advantage of mesh hardware with network ports.
 In this case, a satellite broadcaster can use its entire Wi-Fi bandwidth for front-hauling.

 In networking, network cables are always much better than wireless in speed and reliability.